-CMO Forum is an exclusive, invitation-only network bringing together 90 of the most experienced and influential marketing leaders worldwide.
+CMO Forum is an exclusive, invitation-only network bringing together over 100 of the most experienced and influential marketing leaders worldwide.

 This group delivers where others do not.
 Genuine global and regional CMOs come together to help inform WFA’s agenda and connect with their peers on matters of common importance with a view to identifying meaningful solutions to their most pressing challenges.